The Love Movement: Background

 The roots of The Love Movement trace back to 1997, when Q-Tip produced a beat intended for The Notorious B.I.G.'s album Life After Death.
 The Notorious B.I.G. enjoyed the beat when it was played for him, however, Life After Death had already been completed and the beat was not used before his death later that year.
 Eventually, the beat was used for the song "The Love" on The Love Movement.

 The album was originally slated for release in May 1998.
 However, on February 7, 1998, a fire at Q-Tip's home recording studio destroyed his entire record collection and a computer containing many unreleased songs by the group, including collaborations with producer Jay Dee, delaying the album until September of that year.
 A month before the album's release, the group announced that it was disbanding.

 Music and lyrics

 The Love Movement is a continuation of the stripped-down R&B and jazz-infused sound that The Ummah created on Beats, Rhymes and Life.
 The album contains an instrumental track, "4 Moms", which features a guitar solo by jazz guitarist Chalmers "Spanky" Alford.
 Lyrically, love is the album's predominant theme, while Q-Tip and Phife Dawg were noted for their "mature", "subtle" and "laid-back" rhymes.
 The featured rappers were given praise for making the album sound "livelier", as it was criticized for being "a little monotonous" overall.
 Thomas Golianopoulos of Spin hailed the single "Find a Way" as the group's "final glorious moment" before breaking up.

+Artwork

+For the cover, art director Nick Gamma, who had created the hand lettering for their first two albums, selected symbols that represented sexual positions from the Kama Sutra.